w3f/polkadot-wiki/docs/learn/learn-collator.md

 ## Collators in the Wild

-Blockchains built using Substrate cannot hook onto the relay chain on their own.
+Blockchains built using Substrate cannot hook onto the relay chain independently.
 The Parity team built the
 [Cumulus library](https://github.com/paritytech/polkadot-sdk/tree/master/cumulus/) to address this.
 Collators are being used on the [Paseo](https://docs.polkadot.com/develop/parachains/testing/) testnet,